New! Transflo Mobile+ 7.0 Release Notes

 -

-If your fleet is using a pre-configured "white label" branded edition of the Mobile+ app, you can download and install your own pre-configured fleet-ready edition of the Transflo Mobile+ app.
+If your fleet is using a pre-configured white label branded edition of the Mobile+ app, you can download and install your own pre-configured fleet-ready edition of the Transflo Mobile+ app.
+For Android devices, see More by Transflo in the Play Store.
+Transflo white label apps for Apple iOS phones and tablets are available in the App Store.

 -

-If your fleet is using the in-cab edition of Mobile+ see Mobile+ In-Cab 6.5.8 Release Notes.
-(Until 6.5.8 is no longer delayed and is officially released, the previous 6.4.2 release is still the latest.
+If your fleet is using the in-cab edition of Mobile+ see Mobile+ In-Cab 6.4.2 and 6.5.15 Release Notes.
+(Until 6.5.x is no longer delayed and is officially released, the previous 6.4.2 release is still the latest.
 This special edition of the app is pre-installed for drivers on in-cab tablet devices.)

 -